-Week 12 — Video Essay: Thinking with Images
+Week 8 — Film Essay: Thinking with Images

-The video essay is not a written essay illustrated with images.
-It is a way of thinking through images, sound, rhythm, and structure.
-This module brings together research, intuition, scripting, and montage to develop arguments and inquiries that can only fully exist in audiovisual form.
+The film or video essay is not a written essay illustrated with images.
+It is a way of thinking through images, sound, rhythm, and montage—a form where ideas emerge through the shaping of audiovisual experience.
+Building a film/video essay is a process that involves:

 “The film essay enables the filmmaker to make the ‘invisible’ world of thoughts and ideas visible on the screen.
 The essay film produces complex thought–reflections that are not necessarily bound to reality, but can also be contradictory, irrational, and fantastic.”